Flood Warning issued for Mendocino by NWS - NewsBreak

 Flood Watch issued for Mendocino Coast, Northeastern Mendocino Interior by NWS

-Effective: 2023-01-08 19:00:00 PST Expires: 2023-01-09 10:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2023-01-14 02:00:00 PST Expires: 2023-01-14 10:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor future forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Mendocino Coast; Northeastern Mendocino Interior; Northern Lake County; Northwestern Mendocino Interior; Southeastern Mendocino Interior; Southern Lake County; Southwestern Mendocino Interior FLOOD WATCH REMAINS IN EFFECT THROUGH TUESDAY AFTERNOON * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of northwest California, including the following areas, Mendocino Coast, Northeastern Mendocino Interior, Northern Lake, Northwestern Mendocino Interior, Southeastern Mendocino Interior, Southern Lake and Southwestern Mendocino Interior. * WHEN...Through Tuesday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Creeks and streams may rise out of their banks.
-Low-water crossings may be flooded. * ADDITIONAL DETAILS - http://www.weather.gov/safety/flood
+When driving..."Turn Around, Don`t Drown".
+Target Area: Mendocino Coast; Northeastern Mendocino Interior; Northern Lake County; Northwestern Mendocino Interior; Southeastern Mendocino Interior; Southern Lake County; Southern Trinity; Southwestern Mendocino Interior FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY EVENING * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of northwest California, including the following areas, Mendocino Coast, Northeastern Mendocino Interior, Northern Lake, Northwestern Mendocino Interior, Southeastern Mendocino Interior, Southern Humboldt Interior, Southern Lake, Southern Trinity, Southwestern Humboldt and Southwestern Mendocino Interior. * WHEN...Through Saturday evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Flooding may occur in poor drainage and urban areas.
+Area creeks and streams are running high and could flood with more heavy rain.
+Specific flooding is possible along the Garcia River near Pt.
+Arena along Hwy 101 through early Sunday morning. * ADDITIONAL DETAILS - Moderate rainfall over the past 24 hours have kept soils very saturated.
+Another strong pulse of moisture will bring more rain late tonight into early Saturday.
+Models show a relatively concentrated period or precipitation totaling 1.5 to 3 inches across the southern portions of the area.
+That amount of rainfall over roughly 12 hours will increase the risk of flooding. - http://www.weather.gov/safety/flood

 weather.gov